At the British Science Association, social sustainability and the social legacy of our programmes have always been at the heart of our work.

 - All of our events are completely free to attend;

-- We provide grants of £500 to community groups/organisations in Chelmsford that work directly with audiences who are traditionally underrepresented and currently not engaged in science activity;
+- We run a community engagement programme with groups/organisations in Exeter that work directly with audiences who are traditionally underrepresented and currently not engaged in science activity;

 - All our venues are wheelchair accessible;